sebras/norsk-data-vdu-301-s/README.md

 > python3 extract.py

-You should get a `rom.bin` with the complete ROM image and a `font.bin` that contains the font part of the ROM.
+You should get a `rom.bin` with the complete ROM image and a `font.bin` that contains the font part of the ROM and finally a `font.ppm` that is a [Netpbm image](http://netpbm.sourceforge.net/) showing each character of the font.

 There are 770 black/white characters in `font.bin` concatenated without
 intervening padding.
 Each character is 8 pixels wide and 15 rows tall,